What You Need To Know

 We also welcome you to bring your phone, camera, electronic keys, etc…but first make sure they are not in your pockets.
 As you know water and electronics are not friends.
 We highly recommend you bring a waterproof bag to put these items in.
 If you do not have one, don’t worry, we are happy to provide you a small plastic bag before the tour begins.
 If you have a waterproof camera – even better.
 Be sure to hold those bags nice and high as you are walking through the water.

 For the discerning adventurer, the Beach Load is an incredible experience and many guests find it was the funnest part of their funnest day on their Maui vacation.
 Want to come find out for yourself?
-Book your tour today and receive a 10% discount just for booking online.
+Book your tour today!
 We look forward to seeing you on board!

 Why Do We Beach Load?